programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 CollectionBuilder offers three [different templates](https://perma.cc/45BK-P3CH) for building a digital exhibit:

 1. CB-SHEETS allows you to update collections directly from a Google Sheet, making it ideal for prototyping, collaboration, and viewing changes in real-time.
-2. CB-GH requires that you upload your metadata spreadsheet to your GitHub repository and allows for more customizations, making it suitable for teaching and learning GitHub, Git, and other web workflows
+2. CB-GH requires that you upload your metadata spreadsheet to your GitHub repository and allows for more customizations, making it suitable for teaching and learning GitHub, Git, and other web workflows.
 3. CB-CSV allows for the most customization, but you must [download software](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#2-download-and-install-software-on-your-computer-git-github-desktop-visual-studio-code-ruby-jekyll-imagemagic-and-ghostscript-video-version) to your computer.
 You will need this template if you want to work with advanced digital objects like 360-degree panorama images, compound objects (such as a scrapbook or an archival folder), and multiples (such as a postcard with both the front and back, or text and its transcript).

 You can browse [examples of CollectionBuilder sites](https://collectionbuilder.github.io/cb-examples/) to get a sense of what is possible and the difference between the templates.